 With this in mind, should you turn your furnace pilot light off in the summer?
 Despite these reasons, we would say yes.
 Turning a furnace pilot light on or off can be dangerous, but as long as it’s done correctly, the risks are minimal.

 For help with your furnace and HVAC system, call Clover.

 We recommend you turn off your furnace pilot light in the summer as this will help minimize your overall energy consumption and extend the life of your furnace system.
 If you need help turning your furnace off or with any other parts of your HVAC system, Clover can help.
-At Clover Services, we have experienced and highly trained technicians ready to help you with your furnace.
+At Clover Contracting, we have experienced and highly trained technicians ready to help you with your furnace.

 We also recommend booking a furnace maintenance appointment while your system is off.
 Whether you need a regular maintenance check, a new furnace installation or repair the professionals at Clover can help you with whatever you need.